Perineal membrane

 The perineal membrane is an anatomical term for a fibrous membrane in the perineum.
 The term "inferior fascia of urogenital diaphragm", used in older texts, is considered equivalent to the perineal membrane.

 It is the superior border of the superficial perineal pouch, and the inferior border of the deep perineal pouch.

 Structure

 The perineal membrane is triangular in shape.
 It attaches to both ischiopubic rami of the pelvis.
 It also attaches to the perineal body.

-It is about 4 cm. in depth.
+Female

+The perineal membrane has two distinct portions that span the opening of the anterior pelvic outlet.

+The ventral (anterior) portion is associated with the compressor urethra and urethrovaginal sphincter muscles (previously called deep transverse perineal muscles), and is continuous with the insertion of the arcus tendineus fascia pelvis.
+The apex is separated from the arcuate pubic ligament by an oval opening for the transmission of the deep dorsal vein of the clitoris.

+The dorsal (posterior) portion consists of a sheet of dense fibrous tissue that attaches laterally to the ishiopubic rami and medially to the distal third of the vagina and to the perineal body.

+The perineal membrane provides support to the distal vagina and urethra by attaching these structures to the bony pelvis.